Logo

 6. Nigeria — Crypto Users Driving Everyday Utility

-A young, mobile-first population has rapidly experimented with digital wallets.
-As tools become simpler and fees decline, peer-to-peer activity and small-business payments may keep rising, reinforcing Nigeria’s role in Africa’s Bitcoin story.
+A young, mobile-first population has shown rapid experimentation with digital wallets and related services.
+If tools remain easy to use and transaction costs stay competitive, peer-to-peer activity and small-business payments may continue to grow, reinforcing Nigeria’s role in Africa’s Bitcoin ecosystem.

 7. Vietnam — Rising Crypto Ownership in Southeast Asia